icopy-site/awesome-cn/docs/awesome/computer-science.md

 **Process**.
 Students can work through the curriculum alone or in groups, in order or out of order.
 - We recommend doing all courses in Core CS, only skipping a course when you are certain that you've already learned the material previously.
-- For simplicity, we recommend working through courses (especially Core CS) in order from top to bottom, as they have already been [topologically sorted](https://en.wikipedia.org/wiki/Topological_sorting) by their prerequisites.
+- For simplicity, we recommend working through courses (especially Core CS) in order from top to bottom.
+Some students choose to study multiple courses at a time in order to vary the material they are working on is a day/week.
+A popular option is to take the math courses in parallel with the introductory courses.
+Course prerequisites are listed to help you determine if you are prepared for a given course.
 - Courses in Advanced CS are electives.
 Choose one subject (e.g. Advanced programming) you want to become an expert in and take all the courses under that heading.
-You can also create your own custom subject, but we recommend getting validation from the community on the subject you choose.
+You can also create your own custom subject; the discord community may provide feedback on your planned subject.

-*Do NOT disrespect the code of conduct* that you signed in the beginning of each course!
+*Respect the code of conduct* that you signed in the beginning of each course!

 **[How to contribute](https://github.com/ossu/computer-science/blob/master/CONTRIBUTING.md)**